nitin-narasappa/BigData/KNIME/README.md

-How to use KNIME for BigData Analysis
+How to use KNIME Analytical Platform for BigData Analysis